SyafiqImran/cat-clinic/README.md

 Approaches that i took in making the application.

 For making these app, my thought process was to include a function where users will be able to create an account and make an appointment respective to the account.
+By doing this, the email that the user uses to register will receive an email to confirm account and appointment creation.

 Challenges that i faced in making the application.